mrDonoghue/AI-Block4-2223/files/semEnd.md

 ## Reflection
-For each of the following subsections, carry out a dialogue with chatgpt.
+For each of the following subsections, carry out a short dialogue with chatgpt.
 Remember to paste the source html into your notebook to record the dialogue.

+For each section, you only need to converse as long as it takes to get out a reasonable idea or two.
+Use the AI as a tool to help you brainstorm.

 ### What went well?
 ```